For food photographers, Adobe Lightroom is the best post-processing program of choice. Even for beginners, it’s intuitive and easy to use.

 The Tone Curve is a square graph that maps out where the tones in your images lie.
 The bottom axis of the Tone Curve starts with Shadows at the far left and ends with Highlights in the far right.
 The Midtones fall in the middle, ranging from darker to lighter.

-If you don’t have much experience with editing, I suggest starting with the Region sliders.
-They will have the same effect but ensure you don’t ruin your image with incorrect adjustments.
+If you don’t have much experience with using Lightroom, start with the Region sliders.
+They will have the same effect.
+At the same time, they ensure you don’t ruin your image with incorrect adjustments.

-To make adjustments to the curve, click on the area you want to affect in your image and bring the point up or down.
+To make adjustments to the curve, click on the area you want to edit in your image, and bring the point up or down.

 When it comes to food photography, it’s crucial to draw attention to the subject.
-That is why you should first assess the midtones in your image.
+That is why you should first assess the mid-tones in your image.
 Are they bright already?
 If not, click on the middle of the tone curve and bring the point up.

 If they are already bright or too bright, you want to bring the curve down a bit.
-Move on to the rest of your image.
-Typically you will find that your curve looks somewhat like a soft S.
+Commonly, you will find your curve looking somewhat like a soft S.

-The popular matte look can be achieved in the Tone Curve panel by taking the very far left end of the line that represents the deepest blacks in the image and bringing it up a little.
+You can also achieve the popular matte look using Lightroom.
+In the Tone Curve panel, you should take the left end of the line -that represents the deepest blacks in the image- and bring it up a little.
 Then drag down the top right point representing the brightest whites in a scene.

-You will also notice that there is an RGB option in the lower-right portion of the point curve.
-This is meant to help you edit the Red, Green, and Blue channels of your image individually.
-It performs the same types of adjustments to brightness and darkness, but on each separate colour.
+You will notice that there is an RGB option in the lower-right part of the point curve.
+This helps you edit the Red, Green, and Blue channels of your image separately.
+It performs the adjustments like brightness and darkness, but on each separate colour.

-You can use this if you want to edit a colour individually, or give your image a certain type of colour overall.
+You can use this if you want to edit colours one by one or give your whole image a certain type of colour.
 It’s generally not that useful in food photography, where you want to keep your subjects true to life.

-There are two ways to make these adjustments in this panel.
-You can adjust them all at once under HSL, or each colour individually under the Color tab.
+There are two ways to make these changes in this panel.
+You can edit them all at once under HSL, or each colour one by one under the Color tab.

 Hue is where you choose how warm or cool you want each colour in your image to be.
-For example, I find that greens typically look a bit off in my RAW images.
-So I slide the greens a tad more towards the left or right to get them looking more realistic.
+For example, I find that greens usually look a bit off in food photography.
+So I slide the greens a tad to get them looking more realistic.

-To add more warmth, that is, more yellow to your greens, slide it to the right.
-For a cooler hue, sliding it to the right will add more blue.
+To add more warmth to your greens, slide it to the right.
+For a cooler hue, sliding it to the left will add more blue.
 Opposed to the Presence panel, these sliders edit each colour individually.

 In the image below, I felt that there was too much yellow in the hummus and orange in the breadsticks.
 That’s why I brought down the saturation of these a bit.

 Whether in the Presence panel or the HSL panel, saturation requires a light hand in the field of food photography.

 In the HSL panel, Luminance affects the brightness of the colour.